 Over the past year, intensive negotiations have taken place among the parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC) to finalize and resolve major issues related to the legally binding reductions in greenhouse gases mandated by the 1997 Kyoto Protocol to the UNFCCC, while the United States position was reformulated under the Bush Administration to repudiate and disengage from the Protocol.
-Following an impasse over several specific issues (such as credit for carbon sequestration and emissions trading) at the November 2000 sixth conference of the parties (COP-6) held in The Hague, Netherlands, negotiations were set to resume in July in Bonn, Germany.
 In late March 2001, the Bush Administration declared the Kyoto Protocol a failed effort and indicated that the United States would not continue to participate in negotiations related to the Protocol.
 This caused widespread concern and dismay in certain diplomatic circles, expressed primarily by European Union (EU) nations, Japan, and others.
 COP-6 negotiations were resumed in Bonn, Germany, in July 2001.
-The United States attended, but for the most part did not participate in discussions related to the Protocol.
+The United States attended, but for the most part did not participate in discussions during 2001 related to the Protocol.

 At the Bonn meeting, the UNFCCC parties reached agreement on the political elements of the Protocol, including the key issues such as carbon sequestration and determinations to proceed with emissions trading and compliance, and announced their decision to seek ratification of the Protocol by enough parties to bring it into force, without the United States.
 When parties resumed negotiations to finalize key issues at COP-7 in Marrakech, Morocco, the United States continued to act as an observer, declining to participate in negotiations.
 At the conclusion of the Marrakech negotiations, most major issues were resolved, and a goal emerged of bringing the Kyoto Protocol into force, without the United States if necessary, by the August-September 2002 meeting of the World Summit on Sustainable Development (WSSD) to be held in Johannesburg, South Africa.
 To date, only one Annex B country with binding obligations-Romania-has ratified the Protocol.
 Most parties to the UNFCCC continue to express hope that the United States will re-engage in international efforts to reduce greenhouse gas emissions.